ohmp/james-project/src/site/markdown/server/manage-cli.md

 ## Managing users

 Users are accounts on the mail server.
-James can maintain mailboxes for these mailaddress.
+James can maintain mailboxes for them.

 You can add a user: